How ZeroStake works

-• Simulated order flow, funds, Portfolio, and P&L
+• Orders, funds, Portfolio, and P&L — all simulated

-• Charts, option chain, and market overview screens use market data for context
+• Charts, Option Chain, and market screens — market data for context

-• Replay and review as training feedback, not performance proof
+• Replay and review — training feedback, not proof of future results

 Simulated

-Those numbers exist to help you practice and review.
-They should not be read as brokerage balances or live account statements.
+Those numbers exist so you can practice and review.
+Don’t read them as brokerage balances or live account statements.

 Market data

-Charts, the option chain, and market overview screens use market data for context.
+Charts, Option Chain, and market screens read live data for context.

 Replay